bnfour/md-mods/readme.md

 </details>

 ### Achievement icons sync
-This feature synchronizes the spinning cup achievement icons on song info screen.
-By default, these easily go out of sync on difficulty level switching.
+This feature synchronizes the spinning award achievement icons on song info screen.
+By default, these easily go out of sync:

 | Before | After |
 | --- | --- |